akka/akka-projection/docs/src/main/paradox/getting-started/running.md

 @@@

-To run the Projection we must setup our Cassandra database to support the Cassandra Projection offset store as well as the new tables we are projecting into with the `DailyCheckoutProjectionHandler`.
+To run the Projection we must setup our Cassandra database to support the Cassandra Projection offset store as well as the new tables we are projecting into with the `CheckoutProjectionHandler`.

 Create a Cassandra keyspace.